 Since v13.2, the Schema API has offered a typed, object-oriented approach to TCA structures.
 Instead of accessing $GLOBALS['TCA'] directly, developers use an API that provides fields, types, and relations as objects.
 The accompanying Record API (v13.3) automatically transforms raw database values into typed objects: Record, FileReference, DateTimeImmutable.
 Relations are resolved via lazy loading.

-For agents, this means: less array navigation, clearer types, and a predictable object model.
-It should be noted that the Schema API is currently marked as internal and may still change during the development of TYPO3 v13.
-The migration to the Schema API is an ongoing Core initiative – the Core is gradually phasing out TCA as a PHP array.
+For agents, this means less array navigation, clearer types, and a predictable object model.
+Note that the Schema API is currently marked as internal and may still change during the development of TYPO3 v13.
+The move to the Schema API is an ongoing Core initiative: the Core is gradually phasing out TCA as a PHP array.

 Strict types and PHP attributes in Extbase